daveworth/not-so-secret-sauce/topics/code-reviews-howto.md

 ## Reviewing code that isn't on Github

 The easiest way to do this is to get the code on Github.
-You’ll need to ask someone with access to the code to do this for you.
+You'll need to ask someone with access to the code to do this for you.
 Create a new private repository on Github and push the code to it by adding it as an additional remote.
 Here are two ways to do this:

 <pre>
 [remote "origin"]